Michael Fox (judge): Early life and education

 He later enrolled in the London School of Economics (LSE) to read law, but his studies were interrupted by the war.
-His poor eyesight prevented him joining the armed forces during the Second World War, and worked in intelligence in the Admiralty from 1942–1945.
+His poor eyesight prevented him from joining the armed forces during the Second World War, and worked in intelligence in the Admiralty from 1942 to 1945.

 Instead of continuing at the LSE, he applied to read jurisprudence at Magdalen College, Oxford, after the war, gaining a second-class degree in 1947 and then the Bachelor of Civil Law in 1948.
 He was called to the bar at Lincoln's Inn in 1949.
 He joined the chambers of Cyril Radcliffe at 3 New Square, as a pupil of John Sparrow (later Warden of All Souls College, Oxford).

 He practised as a Chancery barrister, dealing with tax, trusts, wills and real estate.
 He became a Queen's Counsel in 1968, and became head of his chambers in 1972.

-He married fellow barrister Hazel Stuart, stepdaughter of Lord Denning, in 1954; later, as Lady Hazel Fox QC, she was director of the British Institute of International and Comparative Law from 1982-89.
+He married fellow barrister Hazel Stuart, stepdaughter of Lord Denning, in 1954; later, as Lady Hazel Fox QC, she was director of the British Institute of International and Comparative Law from 1982-89 and is Honorary Follow of Somerville College, Oxford.
 They had three sons and a daughter together.
 He took early retirement in 1992 as a result of his failing eyesight, and he spent much time at Nuthanger Farm, near Watership Down, Hampshire.